01dkg/Aircraft-passenger-accomodation-ML-Model/README.md

 To run this code go to Command Prompt(cmd) or terminal and then type:
 > G:\Pycharm_programs\ARI\code>python seat_assign_16200660_16200726.py airline_seating.db bookings.csv

+<br><br>

+## Assumptions

+ 1. Table structure of Seating will remain as is , i.e. Row --- Seat ---  Name
+ 2. Booking.csv file has only passenger_name and no_of_passengers as column names and delimiter is comma(,).
+ 3. All seats are consecutive in a row, there is no aisle or window seat preferences.
+ 4. Airplane has only one kinf of configuration, there are no business class, premium economy or economy class.
+All seats are considered to be same.
+ 5. Seat allocation is done on first come first serve basis, no seat preference has been considered.
+ 6. No seat has been allocated to any passenger before hand.
+All seats are assumed to be empty during the start of program.

+<br><br>

 ## Coding Structure

  1. Object oriented programming has been used to form the program structure and code has been segregated using classes.
 Program has been divided into 6 classes and functionality of each class will be discussed in the following sections.